 Floods can occur in different ways.
-Some develop slowly during an extended period of rain, or in a warming trend following heavy snow.
-Others, like flash floods, can happen very quickly, without any visible signs of rain.
-Because of this unpredictability, it’s important to know what to do in order to prepare your home for a flood.
+Some develop slowly during an extended period of rain or in a warming trend following heavy snow.
+Others, like flash floods, can happen very quickly without any visible signs of rain.
+Because of this unpredictability, it’s important to know what to do.

 Tip No. 1: Research Your Flood Risk

 - Research in advance whether your area is susceptible to flooding.
 FEMA maintains online flood maps to show the locations and risk levels in specific geographic areas.